 Research BWL VI

 Research at the chair of Banking and Finance is based on empirical as well as theoretical and experimental working methods.
-As regards content, they can be allocated to the following main topics:
+Thus robust insights can be gained.
+The research is currently focused on the following topics: